matweldon/markdown_llm/examples/describe_paris.md

 # %User

-Give me a single sentence of no more than seven words that describes Basingstoke.
+Give me a single sentence of no more than seven words that describes Paris.
 Just the answer.
 <!--llm

 # %Assistant